networknt/light-doc/content/en/concern/registry.md

 reviewed: true
 ---

 This module contains all the interfaces needed in registry and discovery.
-It also implements a direct registry, which you can hard-code services into the service.yml to simulate consul or zookeeper during development.
-Although this is for local development, many users are still using it on production when they have allocated services to the exact IP and port on virtual machines.
+It also implements a direct registry, which you can hard-code services into the service.yml to simulate Consul or Zookeeper during development.
+Although this is for local development, many users are still using it during production when they have allocated services to the exact IP and port on virtual machines.

 Currently, [Consul](/concern/consul/) and [ZooKeeper](/concern/zookeeper/) are supported for external service registry and discovery.